Keck-DataReductionPipelines/KeckDRPFramework/keckdrpframework/examples/Notes-Parallel-Processing.rst

 First, confirm that the flag want_multiprocessing is True and no_event_event is None in the configuration file, config.cfg.

-sh runTest_harness2.sh –d ../unit_test/test_files config.cfg
+sh runTest_harness2.sh -c config.cfg –d ../unit_test/test_files

 This test produces 6 PNG files in the output directory corresponding to the 6 FITS files in the ../unit_test/test_files directory.
 The program